GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

    - Tests: [`magic-modules/mmv1/third_party/terraform/tests`](https://github.com/GoogleCloudPlatform/magic-modules/tree/main/mmv1/third_party/terraform/tests), and remove `_generated` from the filename
    - Sweepers: [`magic-modules/mmv1/third_party/terraform/utils`](https://github.com/GoogleCloudPlatform/magic-modules/tree/main/mmv1/third_party/terraform/utils)
 4. Modify the Go code as needed.
+   - Replace all occurrences of `github.com/hashicorp/terraform-provider-google-beta/google-beta` with `github.com/hashicorp/terraform-provider-google/google`
    - Remove the `Example` suffix from all test function names.
    - Remove the comments at the top of the file.
    - If beta-only fields are being tested, do the following: